 We are in the middle of a hormonal imbalance epidemic, no one is game enough to have honest discussions with the women in their lives about it - either through lack of awareness. or fear of repercussions.
 It’s a real issue, and we as men must openly confront it and discuss it.
 The days of retreating to your shed with a beer have gone.
 We cannot hide from the facts any longer.

 There are many reasons why we're faced with this situation.
-Largely, our western diet and lifestyle contribute to unbalancing a women’s endocrine system, which causes the hormonal imbalance.
-Sugar plays a major role, as does our overprocessed food chain.
+Broadly, our Western diet and lifestyle contribute to unbalancing a woman’s endocrine system, which causes hormonal imbalance.
+Sugar plays a significant role, as does our over-processed food chain.

 The level of stress women face contributes to the disruption of their endocrine system, via constantly-elevated levels of the adrenal hormones.
 Then, the overuse of synthetic hormones, via contraception and as a treatment method, further imbalance women’s hormonal systems.
 This has led to many of our younger women and daughters being born with a susceptibility to hormonal imbalances.
 And the circle continues.

 Thankfully, there is a solution.
-And I’m going to give you the steps to help the women in your life find balance again, and be happy.
+And I will give you the steps to help the women in your life find balance again, and be happy.

 Let them know that you understand and are willing to support them through the recovery process.
 Create an open dialogue where you can discuss whether the emotional symptoms of your wife, mother or daughter may be linked to hormones.
 Or, if they are feeling depressed or down as a result.
 Or if they have pain associated with their cycle.
 Trust me, if you can have this discussion, they will be very grateful.

 Step 2.
-As I mentioned, diet & lifestyle play an important role in the development and recovery of hormonal imbalances.
-So be supportive of the dietary changes that need to happen in the household.
+As I mentioned, diet & lifestyle play an essential role in the development and recovery of hormonal imbalances.
+So, be supportive of the dietary changes that need to happen in the household.
 It won’t hurt you to clean up your diet, and will actually contribute to improving your own hormonal balance and testosterone levels - but that's another article.